GarySimons/Gary_Simons/README.md

 ## Wireframes

 These are my original wireframes for my website.
-The website

 ### Desktop